enricozb/enricozb.github.io/thoughts_md/math/functions/functions_1.md

 [body]

-Somewhere in my senior year of High School, two friends and I were wondering how one could write `min(x,y)` in math notation using only binary operations and elementary functions.
+Somewhere in my senior year of high school, two friends and I were wondering how one could write `min(x,y)` in math notation using only binary operations and elementary functions.
 It took us a little while to come up with something, but eventually we got this: